 6. Understand the root cause

 There could be an underlying reason for your spouse’s behavior.
-Dig a little deeper into it and understand why they are being inconsiderate.
+It is important to contemplate and dig a little deeper into it and understand why they are being inconsiderate.
 It will help you tackle the problem better.
 Sometimes, the apparently selfish behavior could also be a result of something you are doing.
-Whatever it is get to the bottom of it.
+Whatever it is, get to the bottom of it.

 7. Take a final call